giordamaug/HELP/docs/source/examples/csegs.rst

 6. Subtract pan-tissue EGs from those of the chosen tissue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Context-specific EGs (csEGs) for a chosen tissue (here
+Uncommon context-specific EGs (ucsEGs) for a chosen tissue (here
 ``tissueK = 'Kidney'``) are obtained by subtracting the pan-tissue EGs
 computed in the previous step (``df_common``) by the EGs identified for
 the chosen tissue.